Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 ## EAP-Method with EAP-TLS vs standalone EAP method to be used in tunnels

-Since there already exist EAP methods that provide a TLS tunnel and are capable of encapsulating further EAP methods, e.g. EAP-PEAP or EAP-TTLS, the question arises, why this specification does not focus solely on the FIDO exchange as a standalone EAP method instead of re-specifying a new EAP-method that again makes use of EAP-TLS.
+Since there already exist EAP methods that provide a TLS tunnel and are capable of encapsulating further EAP methods, e.g. EAP-PEAP, EAP-TTLS or EAP-TEAP, the question arises, why this specification does not focus solely on the FIDO exchange as a standalone EAP method instead of re-specifying a new EAP-method that again makes use of EAP-TLS.

 The main reason for a decision against this is the potential for misconfiguration.
 One of the goals for this EAP method is to provide a means to validate the server certificate using implicit configuration options.
 Using EAP-TTLS or EAP-PEAP would counteract this goal, since in most supplicants the configuration for the different phases of the tunneled TLS methods is done seperately, so the users would have to configure the certificate check parameters manually again.
-Additionally, not every supplicant application allows access to information about the phase 1 exchange, namely the server certificate parameters, which is neccessary for the security of the EAP-FIDO exchange.
+Additionally, not every supplicant application may allow the code for the phase 2 exchange to access information about the phase 1 exchange, namely the server certificate parameters, which is neccessary for the security of the EAP-FIDO exchange.
-Specifying EAP-FIDO as standalone EAP methods would therefore require modifying the EAP-TTLS or EAP-PEAP stack.
+Specifying EAP-FIDO as standalone EAP methods could therefore require modifying the EAP stack.
 Implementers might be tempted to re-use the insecure and error-prone configuration interfaces.
 To prevent this from the start, EAP-FIDO specifies an EAP-TLS based EAP method that cannot be used standalone.